jonasbn/perl-test-timer/README.md

 # LICENSE AND COPYRIGHT

-Test::Timer and related modules are (C) by Jonas B. Nielsen, (jonasbn) 2007-2019
+Test::Timer and related modules are (C) by Jonas Brømsø (jonasbn) 2007-2021

 Test::Timer and related modules are released under the Artistic License 2.0